Best desktop replacement laptop in 2023 – our top picks

-The CPU is essentially the brain of your PC, it is the thing that controls all actions and is responsible for carrying out your every command.
-How powerful your CPU determines how smoothly the computer runs as a whole.
+The CPU is essentially the brain of your PC; it is the thing that controls all actions and is responsible for carrying out your every command.
+How powerful your CPU is determines how smoothly the computer runs as a whole.
 As we said above, laptop components are usually underclocked and underpowered to reduce their overall power consumption.
 The obvious downside to this is that this also reduces performance.

-Thankfully with CPUs it is normally only the base performance that is reduced and with adequate equipment it is definitely possible for you to gain almost desktop levels of performance without having to overclock it.
+Thankfully, with CPUs, it is normally only the base performance that is reduced, and with adequate equipment, it is definitely possible for you to gain almost desktop levels of performance without having to overclock it.

 The base clock is essentially the lowest possible speed of the processor regardless of power draw or temperature.
-The boost clock is the speed that the CPU is capped at across all cores.
+The boost clock is the speed at which the CPU is capped across all cores.
 The boost clock is hugely dependent on the temperature and power draw, if you have adequate cooling and enough of a charge the laptop can tell the CPU that it’s safe to ramp up.
 Increasing the speed also increases the thermal output so a CPU cannot sustain its boost clock without amazing cooling.

-The core count is exactly how it sounds, it is a count of how many cores your processor has.
-A CPU core is basically a mini processor that comes together with other mini processors to make a whole CPU.
-The more cores you have the more programs and applications the computer can allocate to them, increasing efficiency and performance.
-The issue with more cores is that the more cores you have the higher your thermal output, meaning the better your cooling needs to be.
+The core count is exactly how it sounds; it is a count of how many cores your processor has.
+A CPU core is basically a mini-processor that comes together with other mini-processors to make a whole CPU.
+The more cores you have, the more programs and applications the computer can allocate to them, increasing efficiency and performance.
+The issue with more cores is that the more cores you have, the higher your thermal output, meaning the better your cooling needs to be.

-Finding the best laptop CPU is as much about finding a good balance as it is finding the most powerful, balls to the wall processor you can possibly find.
+Finding the best laptop CPU is as much about finding a good balance as it is finding the most powerful, balls-to-the-wall processor you can possibly find.

 The GPU or Graphics Processing Unit is a normally forgotten part of a good laptop.
-Your GPU controls what is shown on your screen, if it’s on the screen it has been processed by the GPU.
-Most CPUs and motherboards have a version of integrated graphics that they use to simply show things on screen but they normally aren’t powerful enough to run any type of games or graphics intensive software like Premiere Pro or Blender.
+Your GPU controls what is shown on your screen; if it’s on the screen, it has been processed by the GPU.
+Most CPUs and motherboards have a version of integrated graphics that they use to simply show things on screen, but they normally aren’t powerful enough to run any type of games or graphics-intensive software like Premiere Pro or Blender.

-Desktops that have been purpose built for graphics heavy software or gaming will always have a dedicated GPU that can be removed and upgraded as you need to.
+Desktops that have been purpose-built for graphics-heavy software or gaming will always have a dedicated GPU that can be removed and upgraded as you need to.
 These are vital for smooth production in Blender, for speedy renders in Sony Vegas, and decent playable frame rates in games.

 They are also measured by their clock speeds and core counts, but GPUs have the unique problem of having thousands of cores and cores of different types.
-To make it simple we’re going to set a recommendation based on the VRAM which is the cacheable memory of a graphics card and impacts resolution production.
-We’d say 3GB of VRAM should be a minimum to get a reasonable amount of performance out of a laptop, in previous generations, this would not have been enough but newer graphics cards can do a lot with less.
+To make it simple, we’re going to set a recommendation based on the VRAM which is the cacheable memory of a graphics card and impacts resolution production.
+We’d say 3GB of VRAM should be a minimum to get a reasonable amount of performance out of a laptop; in previous generations, this would not have been enough, but newer graphics cards can do a lot with less.

-The monitor of your laptop is a fairly obvious one, the biggest difference between a laptop and a desktop is that you can’t change your monitor, you’ll most likely always be able to power an external display with your laptop but the screen it comes equipped with is the one you’re going to use while you’re on the move so it’s very important to make sure you have a good monitor.
+The monitor of your laptop is a fairly obvious one.
+The biggest difference between a laptop and a desktop is that you can’t change your monitor.
+You’ll most likely always be able to power an external display with your laptop, but the screen it comes equipped with is the one you’re going to use while you’re on the move, so it’s very important to make sure you have a good monitor.

-We judge our screen by 3 different metrics, its resolution, its panel type, and its size.
-If we were solely looking at gaming laptops then the refresh rate would be important but we’re looking at all rounders, so we’ll just say that the higher the refresh rate the better.
+We judge our screen by 3 different metrics: its resolution, its panel type, and its size.
+If we were solely looking at gaming laptops, then the refresh rate would be important, but we’re looking at all-rounders, so we’ll just say that the higher the refresh rate, the better.

-With panel types however there are 2 main types that we’ve looked at, VA and IPS.
+With panel types, however, there are 2 main types that we’ve looked at: VA and IPS.
 VA can be run at higher refresh rates easily and offers decent color accuracy.
 IPS panels are brighter and have way better color accuracy, so it’s completely up to you which is better.

 Memory and Storage

-The memory is the amount of RAM your system has and acts as the short term memory of the laptop.
-The more you have the more things you can have going on concurrently.
-There is no hard limit on how much you should have but the standard user will never need more than 16GB and even enthusiast level build will have a max of 32GB.
+The memory is the amount of RAM your system has and acts as the short-term memory of the laptop.
+The more you have, the more things you can have going on concurrently.
+There is no hard limit on how much you should have, but the standard user will never need more than 16GB, and even enthusiast-level builds will have a max of 32 GB.

-The storage is the total long term memory of your laptop and determines how many things you can save onto the laptop directly or how many programs you can have installed at the same time.
-The more you can have the better but a laptop is limited by the amount of space the chassis has, newer storage modules have been able to shrink down to 40mm NVME chips and you’ll usually have a free slot for expansion later on down the line.
+The storage is the total long-term memory of your laptop and determines how many things you can save onto the laptop directly or how many programs you can have installed at the same time.
+The more you can have, the better, but a laptop is limited by the amount of space the chassis has; newer storage modules have been able to shrink down to 40mm NVME chips, and you’ll usually have a free slot for expansion later on down the line.

 The memory and storage are usually the only upgradeable parts of a laptop.

 These aren’t necessarily vital features but features that improve the quality of the laptop nonetheless.
-Things like a gaming based cooling system or a large I/O can make a big difference to the versatility of the laptop.
+Things like a gaming-based cooling system or a large I/O can make a big difference to the versatility of the laptop.